Penny Family History

 Penny Name Meaning

-English (also present in Ireland): from Middle English peni, peny ‘penny’, applied as a nickname, possibly for a person of some substance or for a tenant who paid a rent of one penny.
-This was the common Germanic unit of value when money was still an unusual phenomenon.
-It was the only unit of coinage in England until the early 14th century, when the groat and the gold noble were introduced, and was a silver coin of considerable value.
+English:: from Middle English peni peny ‘penny’ (Old English pening penig) applied as a nickname possibly for a person of some substance or for a tenant who paid a rent of one penny.
+This was the common ancient Germanic unit of value when money was still an unusual phenomenon.
+It was the only unit of coinage in England until the early 14th century when the groat and the gold noble were introduced and was a silver coin of considerable value.
 There is some evidence that the word was used in Old English times as a byname.
+This surname is also found in Ireland.
+Compare Halfpenny Farthing Grote and Shilling . alternatively a variant of Penning or Penn .

 Source: Dictionary of American Family Names ©2013, Oxford University Press